cycle/entity-behavior-identifier/README.md

 }
 ```

-You can find more information about Entity behavior UUID [here](https://cycle-orm.dev/docs/entity-behaviors-identifier).
+You can find more information about Entity behavior Identifier [here](https://cycle-orm.dev/docs/entity-behaviors-identifier).

 ## License: